MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/handle-uri-activation.md

 If you decide that you want your apps to use a single XAML [**Frame**](https://msdn.microsoft.com/library/windows/apps/br242682) for Launch and Protocol Contracts, clear the pages on the **Frame** navigation journal before navigating to a new page.
 When launched via Protocol Contract, consider including UI into your apps that allows the user to go back to the top of the app.

-> **Note**  This article is for Windows 10 developers writing Universal Windows Platform (UWP) apps.
-If you're developing for Windows 8.x or Windows Phone 8.x, see the [archived documentation](http://go.microsoft.com/fwlink/p/?linkid=619132).